hyrumParamore/Single-Array-Double-Group-Swap-Problem/README.md

 ##### *(Each item inside of the array (a section) has an index.
 That index is the order in which the sections were added to the array.
 The "Full Array" displays what the array would look like if it was displayed.)*

-Since I only have one main array that contains all of the different sections, it makes it difficult to manage or move around the elements of the array inside two different views that are displaying different selected sections.
-Lets now see how it was done!
+Since I only have one main array that contains all of the different sections, it makes it difficult to manage or move around the elements of the array inside two different views that display different selected sections.
+Let's now see how it was done!
 <br> </br>

 ### **Let's go through some code to explain some stuff :D**